oskariorg/oskari-frontend/api/ui/divmanazer/colorselect.md

 ## How to use

-Creates a color select.
+Creates a color selection.
 Three first are single colors and then use many colors.

 ```javascript
 var colorSelect = Oskari.clazz.create('Oskari.userinterface.component.ColorSelect');